 Subdivision before development (for urban land)

 For all land in residential zones, while it is possible to apply to subdivide your land before obtaining approval to develop your land, it is Council’s preference that approval for a development is obtained before applying to subdivide your land.
 This will enable all development matters to be considered in the planning process.
 Some exceptions may apply to larger subdivisions (ie. more than 10 lots) on residential zoned land.

 Subdivision in rural areas

 Land within the Shire that is covered by a Development Plan Overlay in the Moorabool Planning Scheme has an approved ‘development plan’ which sets out broad strategies, layouts, and subdivision requirements.
 Subdivisions proposed within these locations should be planned in accordance with the approved development plan and may not necessarily provide capacity for further subdivision.

 Public open space contributions

 When proposing to subdivide land into three or more lots, assessment is made for a contribution to Council for the upgrade and/or purchase of land for open space such as public parks, playgrounds and reserves.
 Please note, this also applies to two-lot subdivisions where the lots could potentially be further subdivided.
-Under Section 18 of the of the Subdivision Act 1988, you are likely to be required to pay to Council a percentage of the site value not exceeding 5%, or set aside up to 5% of the land on the plan of subdivision for public open space, or a combination of both.
+Under Section 18 of the of the Subdivision Act 1988, you may be required to pay to Council a percentage of the site value not exceeding 5%, or set aside up to 5% of the land on the plan of subdivision for public open space, or a combination of both.

 Applicants will need to satisfy the requirements of Council’s Infrastructure Department (for roads, vehicle crossings and drainage), the building regulations, Environmental Health requirements (for septic tanks and effluent disposal where relevant) and local laws (where relevant), as well as the requirements of relevant referral authorities for the servicing of the land.